On the trail: Sanders, Buttigieg spar over money, message in New Hampshire

 “Look, we’re going to have to bring our party together in order to beat Donald Trump, and the way we do this is not by launching a bunch of attacks on each other and trying to tear each other down,” she said.
 “The way we do this is that we talk about the things we can run on together.”

-Perez was asked if that meant Iowa is about to lose its first-in-the-nation status.

-“That’s the conversation that will absolutely happen after this election cycle,” he said.

-Reporting by James Oliphant, Joseph Ax, Jarrett Renshaw, Simon Lewis and Amanda Becker in New Hampshire and Doina Chiacu in Washington, writing by Scott Malone; Editing by Colleen Jenkins and Lisa Shumaker
+Reporting by James Oliphant, Joseph Ax, Jarrett Renshaw, Simon Lewis and Amanda Becker in New Hampshire and Doina Chiacu in Washington, writing by Scott Malone; Editing by Colleen Jenkins, Lisa Shumaker and Nick Zieminski